 After crossing a forest I cooked a breakfast.
 To my surprise the road in the next pass (1070) was a busy one so I decided to hitch-hike 10 kilometres to Ojdula village, buy some lunch and recharge my phone and batteries.
 It was a good choice as it drove the fears of running out of electricity and food away.

-Unfortunately while having a lunch I found out I lost my spoon again.
+Unfortunately while having a lunch I realized I lost my spoon again.
 I must have left it at the breakfast point.
 So after hitch-hiking back to the pass, I hided my backpack there and went 4 km to the breakfast spot and back.
 To my surprise the spoon was not there.
 It took me painful 10 minutes to find it.
 Near the pass I spent another hour washing my socks as it was the only chance for them to dry before the rains come on Saturday and Sunday.
 I learned my feet are OK but the boots are smelling after being constantly wet for several days and pass the smell to socks so I washed the inlays too.
 It was 5 pm when I started from the pass heading ahead 23 km to the refugiu under Lacauți peak (1777).
-What seemed in the morning as a short hike turned into a race.
+What seemed in the morning as a short hike turned at this point into a race.

 I wanted to reach the shelter before night rains come.
 It was obvious I would need to walk at night with high probability of meeting bears.
 I called back home I would be hiking in the dark and that I would send notification after reaching the shelter.
 At about 6:30 pm I came to a sign saying the peak is 8-9 hours walk away.
 To that point I had already gone through places where the trail was non-existent and I could hardly see what once probably was a forest path.
 Signs of bear presence were frequent.